q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 These are modules that are needed by some functions.
-Now that we have moved the functions into separate modules, we need to add the `import` statements into each file where they are needed.
+Now that we have moved the functions into separate modules, we need to add the `import` statements to each file where they are needed.
 Let's start by looking at `measure.py`.
 Looking through the functions, we can see that each of them has a reference to `np`, which is what we imported `numpy` as in `functions.py`.